rahul2287/open-banking-gateway/README.md

 ## Third Parties Contribution

-This project is designed to enable contribution from different sources, as the open banking challenge will start with a magnitude of discrepancies in individual bank implementations, even for banks implementing a common standards.
+This project is designed to enable contribution from different sources.
+As the open banking challenge will start with a magnitude of discrepancies in individual bank implementations, even for banks implementing a common standards.

 ### How to contribute